- 1 Medicinal and non-medicinal uses of spices

 Just imagine how it must smell the great Christian cathedrals filled with parishioners in the Middle Ages to understand how to breathe that atmosphere would have been without the help of these aromas.
 Moreover, the antimicrobial properties of many of these species will help prevent infection in many diseases.

-Uses of spices as natural medicine and homemade remedies
+Uses of spices as a folk remedy

 Aromatic spices and plants also have been used like medicine.
 Garlic already helped the workers of pyramids to conserve the health.
 This medicinal food was present in the meals the pharaohs gave their slaves to keep them in good shape.
 Today, the bulb of this plant is still considered one of the best natural antibiotics.
 There are free hot spices that are used extensively in warm places because they promote sweating.
 The evaporation of sweat makes the body cool.
 However, these same spices are used in cold areas to provide internal heat.